ICE BLUE: WITH REYKJAVÍK AS YOUR BASE, AN ISLAND COUNTRY BECOMES A WATERWORLD

 Halldóra’s last name is Eydis, but she prefers to be known only by her first name, like Madonna.
 As she reaches for the word to convey the local Nordic spirit — holding court in her stylish boutique on Laugavegur, the city’s main street — I feel my eyes narrow involuntarily.
 I lean in, trying to trace the unfamiliar sounds in the air between us.

 But no matter.
 She quickly translates: The essence of being Icelandic, she tells me — as far as I can discern — is Just ride it out.
 Ride out life’s snags; ride out the sunless winters just south of the Arctic Circle, because the near 24-hour daylight of summer is coming.
-The mantra has served Icelanders well, for there isn’t much to ride out these days.
-Tourism is booming: In 2015, more than 1.2 million people visited this country of 332,000, and big gains are expected this year.

-Suddenly, Iceland is on everyone’s short list, and the locals, who can be disarmingly open, seem charmed by all the attention, if not a bit puzzled by it.
+Suddenly, an Iceland cruise is on everyone’s short list, and the locals, who can be disarmingly open, seem charmed by all the attention, if not a bit puzzled by it.
 More than one Icelander I meet tells me that many people here believe in fairies.
 Tourists they take in stride.

 There are geysers and crater lakes, famously raging waterfalls, and streams that wend their way through the scored lava fields.
 And Icelanders take seriously the benefits of bathing in the geothermal water that bubbles below this volcanic land, which is why Reykjavík can claim 17 public pools and the country itself has more than 100.
-Whether in rooftop baths or fancy spas, in communal hot springs or lap pools indoors or out — Icelanders like to take the waters.
+Whether in rooftop baths or fancy spas, in communal hot springs or lap pools indoors or out — Icelanders like to take to the waters.

 One can get wet without even trying.
 I’m enveloped in the mist created by Gullfoss (Golden Falls), a powerful tiered waterfall that drops angrily into a ragged hole in the earth; it’s just one of many examples where the topography of Iceland looks ripped open.
-Gullfoss is the star of the Golden Circle, the 190-mile loop in southern Iceland that is easily accessible and navigable from Reykjavík.
+Gullfoss is the star of the Golden Circle, the 190-mile loop in southern Iceland that is easily accessible and navigable on tours from Reykjavík.
 Droplets of water shimmer and create a film over the view, and I don’t have to wait long for a rainbow to appear before me.

 Such natural attractions draw a hardy crowd in high-tech gear, much of it, I notice, from 66°North.
 Founded in 1926 by Hans Kristjánsson, the company took on a mission to outfit fishermen.
 Named for the latitudinal line where it was launched, this ubiquitous Icelandic brand dutifully bundles up a wide swath of adventure-seeking locals and visitors, from daytrippers to folks who spend weeks camping in the wild.
 I quickly decide I can’t leave the country without a knit hat emblazoned with 66°North, and it serves me well—not only at Gullfoss but also at Geysir, where the geyser called Strokkur (it means “churn”) erupts every 10 minutes, and at Thingvellir National Park, which is located in a spectacular rift valley that contains Öxarárfoss, a formidable waterfall of its own.